Job Openings: Spring practice will be fun to watch

 Running back

 This room is about to get crowded.
-Demarkcus Bowman and Kobe Pryor will be here this summer, so now is the time for Lyn- J Dixon and Chez Mellusi and Mikey Dukes to impress the coaches.
+Demarkcus Bowman and Kobe Pryor will be here this summer, so now is the time for Lyn-J Dixon and Chez Mellusi and Mikey Dukes to impress the coaches.
 We will know a lot more about this group after the spring, and we might know more about who will be here in the fall.

 Wide receivers